(If You Can't Sing It) You'll Have to Swing It (Mr. Paganini)

 "(If You Can't Sing It) You'll Have to Swing It (Mr. Paganini)" is a song written by Sam Coslow for Rhythm on the Range that is strongly associated with Ella Fitzgerald.

 It was first recorded by Fitzgerald on 29 October 1936 and became one of her signature songs.
 It was a firm fixture of her live performances, providing a springboard for her scat singing.

 The song was intended as a satire on Arturo Toscanini.

-On the 2007 tribute album We All Love Ella: Celebrating the First Lady of Song recorded to mark Fitzgerald's 90th birthday, it was performed by Chaka Kahn and Natalie Cole.
+On the 2007 tribute album We All Love Ella: Celebrating the First Lady of Song recorded to mark Fitzgerald's 90th birthday, it was performed by Chaka Khan and Natalie Cole.
 Cole and Patti Austin performed the song at the tribute concert to Fitzgerald on June 6, 2007.